gdewael/cpg-transformer/README.md

 </details>

-### Imputation and denoising
+### Imputation and denoising <a name="impute"></a>

-CaMelia will only return predictions for unobserved sites, whereas DeepCpG and CpG Transformer will return predictions for all sites.
-Hence, the latter two models can additionally de-noise methylation matrices.
-It has to be noted that DeepCpG does not incorporate any denoising objective in its design, and therefore is expected to de-noise less accurately than CpG Transformer.

-Scrap previous paragraph want kga da int script steken ...

-In this implementation, I have tried my best to parallellize and vectorize any preprocessing operations.
-For CaMelia, its heavy preprocessing incurs a computational cost that slows imputation time considerably compared to CpG Transformer and DeepCpG.
+Once a model is trained on already-observed sites, it can be used to impute unobserved sites as well.
+We provide `impute_genome.py` for genome-wide imputation using either CpG Transformer, DeepCpG or CaMelia models.
+For all methods, the same three inputs are expected as with the training scripts: `X.npz`, `y.npz` and `pos.npz`.
+In addition, an output location e.g. `output.npz` should be specified.
+By default, `impute_genome.py` will return model predictions for every chromosome.
+To change this behavior, chromosomes can also be selected based on the `--keys` flag.
+The script will also predict every site irregardless of whether they are observer or not.
+To modulate this behavior, the `--denoise` flag can be set to `False`.
+Doing this will make it so that the output file will only impute unobserved methylation states and not impute/denoise observed methylation states.
+It has to be noted that CpG Transformer is the only model to explicitly model denoising in its design (objective function).
+For more detailed information about additional flags, use `python impute_genome.py -h`.

+In terms of speed, CpG Transformer and DeepCpG will be fastest (when using a GPU) and CaMelia slowest due to its heavy preprocessing.
+(I have tried my best to vectorize and parallellize as much as possible, any contributors interested in improving are welcome to open a pull request.)

-### Benchmarking
+### Benchmarking <a name="benchmark"></a>

-Because CpG Transformer masks and randomizes multiple CpG sites per batch, training and validation performances reported during training are negatively biased.
+Because CpG Transformer masks and randomizes multiple CpG sites per batch, performances reported during training are negatively biased.
 In practical use (imputation), this forms no problem, as no masking takes place at this point.
 For benchmarking however, CaMelia and DeepCpG may have an unfair advantage because they do not train using masking strategies.
-To perform a fair comparison, DeepCpG and CaMelia can just use the `impute_genome.py` script and specify one or more test chromosomes.
-For CpG Transformer, we provide a separate `benchmark.py` script.
+To perform a fair comparison between all models a separate benchmarking script `benchmark.py` is provided for CpG Transformer.
+DeepCpG and CaMelia can just use the `impute_genome.py` script and specify one or more test chromosomes.
 It has to be noted that CpG Transformer was not designed to separately mask and predict sites like this.
 Consequently, the benchmark script may take a lot of time to run.

-### Interpretation
+### Interpretation <a name="interpret"></a>

+**Coming Soon** <!-- TODO -->

-## Pre-trained Models
+## Pre-trained models <a name="pretrained"></a>

-Pre-trained models are available as PyTorch Lightning `LightningModule` checkpoints in `data/model_checkpoints`
+Pre-trained CpG Transformer models for all tested [datasets](#perf-comp) are available as PyTorch model state dicts in `data/model_checkpoints/`.

 ## Citation <a name="citation"></a>

-If you find this repository useful in your research, please consider citing following paper:
+If you find this repository useful in your research, please consider citing following paper: **coming soon** <!-- TODO -->

 ## License <a name="license"></a>

 This source code is licensed under the MIT license found in the `LICENSE` file in the root directory of this source tree.